OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 !toc

+## Quick overview on designing a database deployment process

+This article is the story version of this process.

+- Create a small team or work group to define the process.
+Include representatives from each stage of deployment (developers, DBAs, etc.).
+The work group should be no more than 4 to 6 people.
+- Identify the pilot team or application to include in the work group.
+- Kick off the work group with a 1 to 2 day meeting.
+    - Write down the existing process, identify key people, pain points, and what needs to change.
+    - Draft the ideal deployment process.
+    - Research the tooling.
+    - By the end of kick-off, the pilot team should know what needs to be implemented and what tools to use.
+- The pilot team implements the new process.
+    - Deploy all the way to production.
+    - Iterate on the process.
+    - After the process has been successful for a period of time, see if anyone would like to be an early adopter.
+    - Iterate on the process with early adopter teams.
+- General adoption.
+    - Focus on building trust with the process.
+    - Roll out to multiple teams.
+    - Iterate when pain points are found.

-## Forming the working group
+## Forming the work group

 One of the DBAs in the company summed it up best when they said, “Our database deployment process is the wild west.”
 We had more developers joining the company every month, new teams were constantly forming, more code was being deployed every day, and the issues with database deployments had to stop.

-It was time to form a working group.
+It was time to form a work group.

 The DBAs and database architect all liked using Redgate’s tooling, so they reached out to Redgate for help.
+Redgate agreed to help out in exchange for a case study.
+They would fly out two people to meet with our work group for a couple of days.
+As I write this, I am 99% sure they don't do that all the time.
+We might have caught them at the right moment in time.

-They identified the DBA who would represent them at the working group, and after Redgate agreed to help and fly two people out to meet with the working group for two days, my team was identified as the pilot team.
+The DBAs identified the DBA who would represent them at the work group.
+The final decision was the pilot team.
+This is when I get involved, as it was my team selected as the pilot team. a

 Being naive, I expected Redgate to help us implement their tooling within our existing process, so I set about doing that.
-However, the working group threw away about 75% of my work.
+However, the work group threw away about 75% of my work.
 That wasn’t a big deal; it was a good learning experience as it gave me a better fundamental understanding of how database deployment tools work, which helped me contribute to the kick-off meeting.

 ### Kick-off meeting

 The database developer from my team, a DBA, a database architect, two Redgaters, and I met for two days.
 The first day was focused on designing our ideal process.
+The end goal was to have a process to deploy to `development`->`test`->`staging`->`production`.

 First, we walked through the existing process, which looked like this:

+1. A developer makes a change in `test`.
+All developers have sysadmin rights in `test`.
+They should make the change in `development` but `test` has all the data to verify the change with.
+That is the server their code is pointed to.
-1. A developer makes a change in `development`.
+2. The developer changes the connection in SSMS and makes a change to `development`.
 All developers have sysadmin rights in `development`.
-2. The developer changes the connection in SSMS and makes a change to `test`.
-All developers have sysadmin rights in `test`.
-3. The database developer or lead developer runs Redgate Schema Compare to generate a delta script for `test` and `staging`.
+3. The database developer or lead developer runs [Redgate SQL Compare](https://www.red-gate.com/products/sql-development/sql-compare/) to generate a delta script between `test` and `staging`.
 Any complex database changes (move columns, combine columns, etc.) are removed and manually scripted.
 Scripts are saved to a shared folder.
-Everyone except DBAs have read-only rights for `staging`, so DBAs have to run the scripts.
+Everyone except DBAs have read-only rights for `staging`.
+The DBAs have to run the scripts.
 4. DBAs are notified via email to run scripts in the shared folder on `staging`.
 They run the scripts and send the output to the requester.
 5. Multiple changes can be pushed to `staging` prior to going to `production`.
-Because of that, a new Redgate Schema Compare delta script between `staging` and `production` is generated by the database developer or lead developer.
+Because of that, a new Redgate SQL Compare delta script between `staging` and `production` is generated by the database developer or lead developer.
 Just like before, any complex database changes (move columns, combine columns, etc.) are removed and manually scripted.
 Scripts are saved to a shared folder.
 Everyone except DBAs have read-only rights for `production`.
+6. DBAs are notified via a change request to run a set of scripts in `production`.
+They run the scripts, save the results to the change request system, which emails the requester.

 We tackled these questions next.

 1. Who are the people involved in the process? **Answer**: Developers, database developer, lead developer, and DBAs.
 2. What permissions do they have? **Answer**: Developers, database developers, and lead developers all have sysadmin rights for `development` and `test`.
 DBAs have sysadmin rights for `development`, `test`, `staging`, and `production`.
 3. Why are they involved? **Answer**: Developers, lead developers, and database developers make the changes to `development` and `test`.
-Database developers and lead developers create the delta scripts using Redgate Schema Compare.
+Database developers and lead developers create the delta scripts using Redgate SQL Compare.
 DBAs deploy the delta scripts to `staging` and `production`.
-4. Which environments have different processes? **Answer**: There are two processes, one for deployments to `development` and `test`, and another for deployments to `staging` and `production`.
+4. Which environments have different processes? **Answer**: There are three processes, one for deployments to `development` and `test`, while `staging` and `production` have similar but slightly different process.  `Production` involves a change request system.
-5. Why are they different? **Answer**: Permissions; `staging` is refreshed from `production` periodically and is used for staging and final verification, so `staging` needs to be as close to `production` as possible to help eliminate surprises.
+5. Why are they different? **Answer**: Permissions and auditing; `staging` is refreshed from `production` periodically and is used for staging and final verification, so `staging` needs to be as close to `production` as possible to help eliminate surprises.
+Any change to `production` requires a change request because that is what the auditors check.
 6. What happens when the script fails to run? **Answer**: In `development` and `test`, the person who wrote the script ran the script, and they make the necessary adjustments and re-run it.
 In `staging` and `production` the DBA notifies the requester of failure.
 The requester debugs the script and makes the necessary tweaks.
 They then ask the DBA to run the script again.
 7. Why do scripts typically fail? **Answer**: Failures happen because each environment has different delta scripts.
 A schema change or migration script is missed.
-8. Who reviews the scripts and when? **Answer**: The database developer and lead developer review the changes prior to going to `staging`.
+8. Who reviews the scripts and when? **Answer**: The database developer or lead developer review the changes prior to going to `staging`.
 Because of the different delta scripts, the DBAs review the scripts prior to going to `staging` as well as `production`.
 9. Who needs to be involved with each deployment? **Answer**: Deployments to `development` and `test` only involve the person making the change.
 Deployments to `staging` involve the requester, a database developer or lead developer, and the DBA.
 Deployments to `production` need everyone because each environment has a unique delta script, and any issues require immediate fixing.
 10. What isn’t working, and what needs to change? **Answer**: See below.